IMIO/Products.CPUtils/README.rst

 1) Add an External Method with :

   - id = cputils_install
   - title = cputils_install
   - Module Name = Products.CPUtils.utils
   - Function Name = install

-2) click on test to execute add method.
+2) click on test to execute added method.
 This adds all main external methods of utils.py, prefixed by "cputils\_".